nodesleep/squeeze/README.md

 - **HTML Compression:** Compresses HTML files using `html-minifier-terser` before serving them to clients.
 - **Static Assets:** Serves CSS files and images from the `/static` directory.
 - **Middleware Support:** Watches for new HTML files and updates routes dynamically.
+- **HTMX:** Routes are retrieved via HTMX and rendered in the index.

 ## Getting Started